fbnmtz/fbnmtz/README.md

 - 👋 Hi, I’m Fabiano Matos
 - 👀 I have interest in linux, bash, ruby, js and more fun things
-- 🌱 I’m currently working, learning, and searching for a new job
+- 🌱 I’m currently working on Brazilian Federal Governament, learning, and searching for a new job as developer
 - 💞️ I’m looking to collaborate on open projects
 - 📫 Reach me on @fbnmtz